Apply for the Maritz Arts and Education Fund for Teachers

 - Create and/or present art that tells the story(ies) of diverse races, ethnicities, cultures and genders?

 - Create shared arts experiences for students of diverse races, cultures, ethnicities and genders?

 3. Enrich Lives – Play and Joy: Students who are engaged in the arts – whether as volunteers, artists, or audience members – have a stronger and more positive connection to the school community.
 Does your project:

 - Create arts experiences that are participatory, social, recurring and encourages personal enjoyment and fun?

 - Create arts experiences that enrich lives through the pleasure of live, in-person artistic expression that sparks joy and fun?

->

-> For questions regarding the Maritz Arts and Education Fund for Teachers, please contact Matthew Kerns, manager of programs and grants.
+For questions regarding the Maritz Arts and Education Fund for Teachers, please contact Matthew R. Kerns, manager of programs and grants.